 Jenee Henry Wood

-Jenee Henry Wood serves as Transcend’s Head of Learning, where she shepherds the team’s internal meaning-making and partners with external organizations to fuel the work toward reimagining education.
+Jenee Henry Wood is Transcend’s Chief Learning Officer.
+She works to ensure that the organization is continuously improving its efforts to reimagine schooling and share these insights with the world.
 In this role, she makes use of qualitative and quantitative measures to engage with educators, community partners, and school and systems leaders to shape Transcend’s perspective on the future of learning.

 During the challenges of the past two years, Jenee has worked with school communities and developed numerous thought pieces on how educators, students, and parents can meet the moment and rethink school.
 Her work can be found on the Transcend website in the Roads to Reinvention blog series and through the Conversations with Kids tools and resources.
 In addition, she has been published in USA Today, Future-Ed The 74 and Edsurge and participated in several podcasts including Education Remade and Learnit.